Where to Begin

 Petersons.com is a great resource that will help you navigate the process of identifying graduate programs.
 Use the search tool to find information about taking standardized tests, finding financial aid, writing a personal statement and obtaining recommendation letters.

-Handshake (internships promoted directly through the Career Center)
+Handshake (jobs and internships promoted directly through the Career Center)

 Student accounts have been preloaded and match your Hamilton log in credentials for easy, single sign-on.